easttennesseecc-star/Q-Top-Dog-IDE/PRODUCT_LED_GROWTH_PLAYBOOK.md

 ## THE THESIS

-> "Q-IDE is so much better than GitHub Copilot + VS Code, developers won't need a salesman to convince them.
+> "Top Dog is so much better than GitHub Copilot + VS Code, developers won't need a salesman to convince them.
 Reviews will do it."

 **Your assumptions**:
 - ✅ Product quality > competitor product (speed, features, collaboration)
 - ✅ Developers share tools organically (Slack, Discord, Twitter)
 - ✅ Teams adopt tools their developers use (they value dev happiness)
-- ✅ Companies want to cut costs + increase production (they'll buy Q-IDE)
+- ✅ Companies want to cut costs + increase production (they'll buy Top Dog)
 - ✅ Word of mouth > sales pitches (authenticity wins)

 **If all true**: You don't need a sales team.
 You need a great product + great support.